HOMEFRONT 6 – LOVE & WAR

 Interviewer: Bindi Bow

-• Conflict between Australian and American men.
+• Relationships and marriages between Australian women and American men.

 • American concerns about the character of Australian women.

 • Australian war brides on the ship to America.

 • Most Australian war brides had to wait until the end of the war before travelling by ship to America.